 The X700 is a digital transport, in the sense that it has no analogue outputs.
 That means there are no DACs, just a digital signal being delivered either via HDMI or the coaxial digital output.
 Whichever you choose, the player is highly competent, although you’ll need to use HDMI if you wish to benefit from lossless audio and immersive Dolby Atmos or DTS:X soundtracks.

 The X700 might not be the audiophile’s choice, but considering its price the player is more than capable of delivering a quality experience.
 A CD like the recent Manic Street Preachers’ album Resistance is Futile is delivered with all the urgency and drive that we would expect.
 Whilst the SACD release of Pink Floyd’s Dark Side of the Moon is a beautifully layered 5.1 mix.
 Streaming music from Spotify or our home network was equally as impressive, proving that the X700 is an impressive digital all-rounder.

 The Sony UBP-X700 is undoubtedly a great choice for anyone who wants an Ultra HD Blu-ray player that can deliver an excellent video and audio performance.
-However, what will really set it apart from most of the competition is the Dolby Vision update.

 The only real alternative at this price is the LG UP970, which you can pick up for as little as £149.
 It’s not the flashiest of players, with a fairly barebones user platform, and it doesn’t support SACD playback, but it can handle most other discs and already supports Dolby Vision.